 I am an instigator, global trekker, voracious reader, life-long learner, music enthusiast, fashionista and fiercely dedicated to my family and friends.
 While I was born in Montreal and raised in New Hampshire, my family originally hails from Malawi -- the Warm Heart of Africa.
 For me, home is where the heart is, and my heart is in many places, including Malawi, the United States, Ghana, Kenya and Ethiopia.

 In the past, I have also served as junior faculty for an intensive global health course as part of the Harvard Summer Program.
 The course, Innovating for Health Transformation in Africa, was led by a multi-disciplinary team from the Massachusetts General Hospital's Global Health Innovation Laboratory (formerly the Division for Global Health and Human Rights).
-Most recently, as a resident, I also serve as a clinical instructor with the Tufts University School of Medicine, helping teach (and learn from) medical students.
+Most recently, as a resident, I served as a clinical instructor with the Tufts University School of Medicine, helping teach (and learn from) medical students.
 I now serve as academic faculty in the Department of Gynecology and Obstetrics at Emory University.